MEET THE TEAM

 I’ve been a member of LCER for over 30 years and at present I’m its Treasurer.
 From 1997-2010, I was Chief Executive of the Electoral Reform Society and since then I’ve been a regular speaker and writer on reform (publications include ‘The Reform Debates’, ‘Fixing our Broken Democracy’, ‘Turning out or turning off’ and ‘Don’t take No for an answer’ (latter two with Lewis Baston).
 I’m also a founding member of Labour for a Republic, and I have been a Labour candidate in three general elections.

-Maria Iacovou - Secretary and Membership
+Maria Iacovou - Membership

 As a young activist in London I was shocked by the number of Labour supporters who never bothered voting because "Labour always gets in round here".
 Then I moved to rural Essex and saw how many of our supporters stay home on polling day because the Tories always win!
 All my experience, as a Labour activist and in my job as professor of social science at Cambridge University, have convinced me that PR is essential for a healthy democracy and effective government.